Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 ### Adding Files in Your S3 Bucket to Synapse

+If your bucket is set for read-write access, files can be added to the bucket using the standard Synapse interface (web or programmatic).

- If the bucket is read-only or you already have content in the bucket, you will have to add representations of the files in Synapse using a script.
-This is done using a `FileHandle` which is a Synapse representation of the file.
-If your bucket is set for read-write access, the files can be added to the bucket using the Synapse interface.
+If the bucket is read-only or you already have content in the bucket, you will have to add representations of the files in Synapse programmatically.
+This is done using a `FileHandle`, which is a Synapse representation of the file.

 {% tabs %}